What do we do?

 How do we do this?

 We support our members by holding coffee mornings, evening meetings, workshops and presentations.
 Members also have access to our extensive library of books which cover subjects such as dyslexia, dyspraxia, dyscalculia, autistic spectrum disorders, anxiety, attention deficit disorders, teaching strategies, psychology and anger management.
-We hold weekly swimming and dancing lessons for children with ASN and individual sessions for children with ASN and their siblings.
+We have a dance lesson every other Saturday in term time for children with ASN and individual sessions of fun and sporting activities for children with ASN and their siblings.

-Our part-time administrator’s post is funded by the Robertson Trust and the Miss Agnes H Hunter Trust.
-Our children’s activities are supported by funding from the STV Children’s Appeal.
+Our part-time administrator’s post is funded by the Communities Mental Health and Wellbeing Fund, the National Lottery Community Fund and the Stafford Trust.
+Other recent funders are the Robertson Trust and the Miss Agnes H Hunter Trust.
+Our children’s activities are supported by funding from the National Lottery Community Fund, Arnold Clark and Run Banchory.

 Enjoy chatting to other members over a cup of coffee and browse our extensive library of books.
-These sessions are held monthly in Banchory and are a chance to speak to others dealing with similar issues.
+These sessions are a chance to speak to others dealing with similar issues.

 We understand that many parents/carers and professionals are at work through the day so we also offer evening support sessions.